How Much Money Does Smoking Cost You?

 How Much Do You Spend?

-According to the Centers for Disease Control and Prevention, the average cost of a pack of cigarettes is $6.28, which means a pack-a-day habit sets you back $188 per month or $2,292 per year.
+According to the National Cancer Institute, the average cost of a pack of cigarettes is $6.28, which means a pack-a-day habit sets you back $188 per month or $2,292 per year.
 Ten years of smoking comes with a $22,920 price tag.

 If you’ve never calculated the cost of your smoking, you may be shocked to find out what it adds up to over an extended amount of time.
 Figure out what you spend in a week, month, and year, as well as over 10-year and 20-year periods.

 While using electronic cigarettes is touted as being less expensive than smoking, the cost of vaping as well as using smokeless tobacco products also add up to significant amounts.
 If you engage in those habits, it is worth taking a look at what your monthly, yearly, and long-term expenses amount to.

 Are You Smoking Away Your Future?

 To put the cost of smoking in perspective, let’s look at another expensive habit.
-Studies show that money spent on drinking accounts for 1 percent of your income, or $565 per year, based on the average household.
+The BLS reports that money spent on drinking averages $558 per year, based on the average household.
 So, smoking one pack of cigarettes a day, using the average price, costs you four times what it costs to drink.
 (If you like to drink while you smoke, then you are dishing out a pretty penny to maintain both habits.)

 While smoking is a powerful habit, consider what you are sacrificing it for.
 Could the money you allocate to cigarettes be put to better use by saving it, funding college for your kids, contributing to retirement, or even spending it on a needed purchase or a vacation?